-We invested \$19.0 million in capital equipment and facilities in the year ended March 31, 2016 and \$20.0 million in the year ended March 31, 2015.
-These investments are principally related to our pharmaceutical and chemical manufacturing facilities, expanding and upgrading our research and development laboratories in Israel and Canada and maintaining compliance with cGMPs.
+We invested \$35.8 million in capital equipment and facilities in the year ended March 31, 2017 and \$19.0 million in the year ended March 31, 2016.
+These investments are principally related to our pharmaceutical and chemical manufacturing facilities, expanding and upgrading our research and development laboratories in Israel and Canada, expanding our serialization capabilities, and maintaining compliance with cGMPs.
 In addition to facility-related investments, we acquired certain research and development, manufacturing, and packaging equipment to increase production capacity.
 We also continued to upgrade our information systems infrastructure to enable more efficient production scheduling and enhanced inventory analysis.
-(See Note 7 to our consolidated financial statements included in this 2016 Annual Report.)
+(See Note 7 to our consolidated financial statements included in this 2017 Annual Report.)